-- All course lecture recordings, powerpoint slides, readings, and assignment instructions will be available on this course's Quercus site. - All course announcements will be made through Quercus.
-You are responsible for monitoring the course website regularly for important announcements and updates. - This is a new virtual-only version of the course and I may make changes to the details of the course to improve it along the way.
+- All course powerpoint slides, readings, and assignment instructions will be available on this course's Quercus site. - All course announcements will be made through Quercus.
+You are responsible for monitoring the course website regularly for important announcements and updates. - I may make changes to the details of the course to improve it along the way.
 I will always discuss such changes with you beforehand.
 I also welcome your feedback!